 5 Minutes

-OBSERVER Lead your team in observing the different pieces of trash in each label.
+Observer.
+Lead your team in observing the different pieces of trash in each label.
 What patterns do you notice?
 Is there more trash in one category?
 How are today’s categories similar to yesterdays?
 How are they different?
 RECORDER -record your teams responses on the lab sheets.

 5 Minutes

-CHECKER Describe with your team the guidelines you set for each label.
+Checker.
+Describe with your team the guidelines you set for each label.
 How did you decide what went where?

 RECORDER write down your team’s characteristics for each label on the lab sheet provided.